-Rabbit soup for children with vermicelli
+Rabbit and noodle soup for kids

 nasstinAuthor avatar